tendermint/spec/rust-spec/lightclient/supervisor/supervisor.md

 - move part I of verification here (or copy)

-- move evidence submission into detector spec
+- move evidence submission into detector spec **QUESTION** Initially I wanted to have evidence submission here.
+Somewhat it feels at it should be visible at the supervisor.
+But the evidence is generated within the attack detector.
+Therefore all the definitions are there.
+Where should we put it?

 - incorporate the structure of Stevan's Rust supervisor design
     - new versions of `verifytotarget` and `backwards` that take as